JillyCS15/sock-validator/README.md

     <img src="./readme-images/logo.jpg" alt="drawing" width="75%"/>
 </p>

 SoCK Library is a library to help user getting information about completeness of knowledge graph data.
 This library was developed with Python containing functions that can be used in the process of validating the completeness of the knowledge graph data.
 The functions available in this library are data collection, completeness pattern instantiation, data validation, and data visualization.
 Users are expected to be familiar with using Python to use this library properly.
-For now, this library is available only in **Notebook file** (.ipynb) and you can run it on [**Google Colab**](https://colab.research.google.com/) (there are some issues on querying SPARQL on Jupyter Notebook somehow).
+The library file can be run on local environment using Jupyter Notebook or Visual Studio Code and online environment like Google Colab.
+A command line executable file is set to be a wishlist.

 The SoCK library reuses some of the existing Python libraries as **requirements**, such as:
 - [RDFLib](https://rdflib.readthedocs.io/)